suns3t/louder/README.md

 - [x] Index message by conversation between sender and recipient
 - [x] Send email welcome when user sign up in the Website.
+- [x] Try to use particleJS to pretty up the app.

 ## Video Walkthrough